-- The official report of the Special Rapporteur on Water and Sanitation mentions the Helvetas Water Resources Master Plan as good practice (p113/2).
-The same report also cites Helvetas Vietnam initiatives (p138/1). - A brief news item on the visit of the UN Special Rapporteur on the rights to water and Sanitation to Nepal.
+• The official report of the Special Rapporteur on Water and Sanitation mentions the Helvetas Water Resources Master Plan as good practice (p113/2).
+The same report also cites Helvetas Vietnam initiatives (p138/1).

-Sri Lanka: Evidence as the key for advocacy
+Sri Lanka: evidence as the key for advocacy